 What Is Long-Term Rehab?

-Rehab that lasts 6 months, 9 month, 1 year, 2 year or longer is not unusual and is often considered long-term rehab treatment.
-Shorter-term rehab programs generally last 30 to 90 days.2 Generally, long-term rehab is designed to be inpatient or residential in nature, where people live at a facility with around-the-clock care, rather than outpatient treatment in which an individual lives at home and goes to treatment during the day.
+Rehab that lasts 6 months, 9 months, 1 year, 2 years, or longer is not unusual and is often considered long-term rehab treatment.
+Shorter-term rehab programs generally last 30 to 90 days.2 Generally, long-term rehab is designed to be inpatient or residential in nature, where patients live at a facility with around-the-clock care, rather than outpatient treatment in which patients live at home and go to treatment during the day.
 A shorter-term rehab program may involve a few weeks of inpatient treatment, followed by several weeks of outpatient treatment.2